-A crucial test, however, is the capacity to accurately capture the ground-state in the crossover regime from few- to many-boson systems.
-We demonstrate the aptness of the RDM method by plotting the pair correlation function at the origin (i.e., the likelihood of finding two bosons at the origin) for a range of values of $N$, from $N=5$ to $N=10^3$.
+A crucial test, however, is the capacity of the 2-RDM method to accurately obtain ground-state properties in the crossover regime from few-to many-boson systems.
+We demonstrate capacity by plotting the pair correlation function at the origin for a range of values of $N$, from $N=5$ to $N=10^3$.
 We identify a smooth transition of this quantity from the $N=5$ to the $N=10^3$ case, without any irregularities.
 As such, the crossover regime is well-captured.

-The RDM method accordingly is well-suited to the description of bosonic systems regardless of the number of bosons.
-Notably, only the \textsf{D} and \textsf{G} conditions have been applied yet accurate results are obtained.
-As mentioned, this was also demonstrated by Gidofalvi \textit{et al} \cite{Gidofalvi2004} for a different one-dimensional bosonic system.
-Further tests of this method can be conducted, however, even on relatively simple systems.
-For example, the presence of solitons and droplets in 1D bosonic systems, as well as comparisons in the 3D case generally against the 3D GPE are distinct examples.
+The 2-RDM method is well-suited to the description of bosonic systems regardless of the number of bosons.
+Notably, only the \textsf{D} and \textsf{G} conditions have been applied yet accurate results have been obtained in the $N=2$ case, where a comparison to the analytic solution is given, and the $N=10^3$ and $N=10^4$ case, where the RDM method demonstrates improvement on the mean-field result.
+The structural properties in the intermediate regime, where $N=5$, have also shown good agreement with the analytic result in the strongly interaction regime.
+As mentioned, this applicability of the RDM method to bosonic systems was also demonstrated by Gidofalvi \textit{et al} \cite{Gidofalvi2004} for a different one-dimensional system.
+Further tests of this method can be conducted on relatively simple systems.
+For example, an immediate system to study is the same system studied in this work yet with attractive interactions, where it is expected that the RDM methodology will yield similarly accurate results.
+It is noted, however, that the efficacy of the application of the RDM in this context will heavily depend upon the basis, with the quantum harmonic oscillator basis potentially failing to capture the complicated structure of the ground state.
+For example, the presence of solitons and droplets in 1D bosonic systems, as well as comparisons in the 3D case generally against the 3D GPE are interesting targets.